 - Substance abuse is verified if either: a) the positive test result is not disputed or b) if the student-requested retest is positive.

-- If the test is inconclusive (e.g., a negative dilute urine test result) or a retest is requested by the agency or by the faculty for cause, the student will not be permitted to conduct fieldwork or clinical until a conclusive negative result is received.
+- If the test is inconclusive (please see Drug Screen Non-Clearance section for examples of inconclusive test results) or a retest is requested by the agency or by the faculty for cause, the student will not be permitted to conduct fieldwork or clinical until a conclusive negative result is received.
 The student may be allowed to attend classes while a result is pending, upon the approval of the dean’s office.

-- Students with samples yielding a urine dilute result must be re-tested within 5 business days of receiving notification from the dean’s office.
-The student is required to complete an alternative method other than urine testing if a second urine dilute result is found.
+- Students with samples yielding an invalid result must be re-tested within five business days of receiving notification from the dean’s office.
+The student will be required to complete an alternative method other than urine testing if a second urine dilute result is found.

 - The testing facility will make a final report of the test results (positive, negative or inconclusive) to the appropriate dean’s office.